joestack/tfe-aws-bastion-ansible/README.md

 ## Use-Case of this AWS deployment:

-* We have web-nodes within private subnets that are not accessible form public internet ..* we can scale out/in the amount of web-nodes
+* We have web-nodes within private subnets that are not accessible form public internet ... -we can scale out/in the amount of web-nodes
-..* the assignment of an ip address is dynamic (so we don't know them upfront and we don't care :)
+... -the assignment of an ip address is dynamic (so we don't know them upfront and we don't care :)
-* We have a public facing loadbalancer to route traffic ..* the loadbalancer distributes the web traffic from the public facing side to the private web-nodes
+* We have a public facing loadbalancer to route traffic ... -the loadbalancer distributes the web traffic from the public facing side to the private web-nodes
-* We have a public facing bastion host that is able to connect to the private web-nodes ..* the bastion host is used to run the ansible playbook ..* introducing a bastion host ensures that the entire workflow is abstracted ..* and to get rid of the "it worked on my laptop" situation
+* We have a public facing bastion host that is able to connect to the private web-nodes ... -the bastion host is used to run the ansible playbook ... -introducing a bastion host ensures that the entire workflow is abstracted ... -and to get rid of the "it worked on my laptop" situation